ThinkDataEd/curriculum/docs/unit4/section3.md

 strategies to fit the demands of changes in the marketplace.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>
-1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it used and how to work with it.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.

-3. Students will read informative texts to evaluate claims based on data.
+1. Students will read informative texts to evaluate claims based on data.

+2. Students will engage in partner and whole group discussions about how adding variables to a model will help or hinder its predictions.

+3. Students will construct their own linear model using multiple variables to compare and contrast which model makes the best predictions.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
-<ins>*Data Set:*</ins>

-1. NFL data set

-2. USMNT data set

 <ins>*Data File:*</ins>

-3. Movies: data(movie)
+1. Movies: ```data(movie)```

+2. Cereal brands: ```data(cereal)```

+<ins>*Data Collection:*</ins>

+Students will collect data for their Team Participatory Sensing campaign.

 ##<p style="background: black; color: white; text-align: center;">**Legend for Activity Icons**</p>
 ![legend](../img/legend.png)